 All the Dirt.
 All in One Place.

 The Mob Museum provides a world-class, interactive journey through true stories.
 From the birth of the Mob, to today’s headlines.
 Shadows and whispers.
 G-Men and Made Men.
 Whether you like it or not, this is American history.
+Located steps from Fremont Street, the Museum provides an experience unlike any other.

 The Mob Museum cost approximately $42 million to construct and was funded through local, state and federal grants.
-Of the total amount, approximately $12.4 million came from general fund sources with $8.3 million coming from matching local, state and federal grants that were awarded following the city’s financial commitment from both its general fund and Redevelopment Agency funding source that can only be spent on projects located in the city’s redevelopment area.
+Approximately $12.4 million came from general fund sources with $8.3 million coming from matching local, state and federal grants that were awarded following the city’s financial commitment from both its general fund and Redevelopment Agency funding source that can only be spent on projects located in the city’s redevelopment area.
 General funds were allocated for the Museum in 2004.
 Grants of note include a Save America’s Treasures grant from the National Park Service, multi-year grants from the Nevada Commission for Cultural Affairs and local grants from the Commission for the Las Vegas Centennial and the Las Vegas Convention and Visitors Authority.